Amazon-Hate-it-But-Need-it/Amazon-AtoZ-VET-Flex-Bot/README.md

    If asked to verify your identity:

 Click the verification option
 Enter the code sent to you
 Check "Remember this device"
 The script will start looking for shifts that match your settings

+Filing a Feature Request:
+Click on the "Issues" tab at the top of the repository.
+Click the green "New Issue" button.
+Click on "Labels" on the right, choose the "Enhancementt" template to suggest improvements/features    .
+Describe your feature request in detail and submit the issue.

 Need Help?
 Feel free to open an issue on GitHub if you run into problems!